paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-020-emergency-powers-to-eliminate-budget-deficits.md

 (5) **Explanation of differences** — The OMB reports shall explain the differences between OMB and CBO estimates for each item set forth in this subsection.

-**(d) Notification regarding military personnel** On or before the date specified in subsection (a) of this section, the President shall notify the Congress of the manner in which he intends to exercise flexibility with respect to military personnel accounts under [section 905(f) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section905/f&num=0&edition=prelim).
+**(d) Notification regarding military personnel** On or before the date specified in subsection (a), the President shall notify the Congress of the manner in which he intends to exercise flexibility with respect to military personnel accounts under [section 905(f) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section905/f&num=0&edition=prelim).

-**(e) Sequestration update reports** On the dates specified in subsection (a) of this section, OMB and CBO shall issue a sequestration update report, reflecting laws enacted through those dates, containing all of the information required in the sequestration preview reports.
+**(e) Sequestration update reports** On the dates specified in subsection (a), OMB and CBO shall issue a sequestration update report, reflecting laws enacted through those dates, containing all of the information required in the sequestration preview reports.
 This report shall also contain a preview estimate of the adjustment for disaster funding for the upcoming fiscal year.

 **(f) Final sequestration reports**

-(1) **Reporting requirement** — On the dates specified in subsection (a) of this section, OMB and CBO shall issue a final sequestration report, updated to reflect laws enacted through those dates.
+(1) **Reporting requirement** — On the dates specified in subsection (a), OMB and CBO shall issue a final sequestration report, updated to reflect laws enacted through those dates.

 (2) **Discretionary sequestration reports** — The final reports shall set forth estimates for each of the following: